Hemorrhage Control in the Prehospital Setting

 Hospital Dr. Sótero del Río, Chile

-Learn from Global Orthopaedic Leaders
+Learn from Global Trauma Experts

 Join tens of thousands of surgical healthcare workers from 200+ countries learning critical skills from global experts on SURGhub.

-Course Instructor
+Course Instructors

 Dr. Sabrina Asturias